 The Office for National Statistics (ONS) said the consumer prices index (CPI) measure of inflation reached 2.7 per cent in April, the highest rate since September 2013.

-The rise keeps the rate above the Bank of England’s 2 per cent target for the third month in a row and comes after CPI paused at 2.3 per cent in February and March.
+The rise keeps the rate above the Bank of England’s 2 per cent target and comes after CPI paused at 2.3 per cent in February and March.

 • READ MORE: BoE eyes ‘moderate’ growth as rates left on hold

-The Bank of England said in its inflation report last week that CPI would peak at 3 per cent later this year, as the pound’s slump since the Brexit vote causes price tags on everyday items to tick higher.
+The Bank said in its inflation report on Thursday that CPI would peak at 3 per cent later this year, as the pound’s slump since the Brexit vote causes price tags on everyday items to tick higher.

 Royal Bank of Scotland chief economist Stephen Boyle said: “Rising inflation is the major economic story of 2017.
 While it is by no means a return to the bad old days of the 1970s, when inflation reached 27 per cent, or even the 1990s, when it averaged over 3 per cent, higher inflation matters.
-Wages are growing by around 2 per cent year-on-year, which means that 2.7 per cent inflation is eroding our spending power.
+Wages are growing by around 2% year-on-year, which means that 2.7% inflation is eroding our spending power.

 “As a result, consumers’ spending will be under pressure, especially for discretionary items like leisure.
 Weaker consumption means slower growth.”